Inge Ejderstedt

-Inge Ejderstedt (born 24 December 1946) is a former Swedish footballer who played as a midfielder.
+Inge Åke Emanuel Ejderstedt (born 24 December 1946) is a Swedish former professional footballer who played as a midfielder.

 Ejderstedt began his career in Östers IF and became Swedish champion in 1968.
 1970-1974 he played for RSC Anderlecht in Belgium he won the Belgian league in 1972 and 1974.
 In 1974, he returned to Sweden.

-As a midfielder Inge Ejderstedt was a member of the Swedish national football team 23 times.
+As a midfielder Inge Ejderstedt was a member of the Sweden men's national football team 23 times.
 He played for Sweden in the 1970 FIFA World Cup and the 1974 FIFA World Cup.